offbynull/coroutines/README.md

 * Proper support for synchronized blocks <sub>4</sub>
 * Modular project structure and the code is readable, tested, and well commented <sub>5</sub>

+In addition, Javaflow appears to be largely unmaintained at present.

 More information on the topic of coroutines and their advantages can be found on the following pages:

 * [Wikipedia: Coroutine](http://en.wikipedia.org/wiki/Coroutine)
 * [Stackoverflow: Difference between a "coroutine" and a "thread"?](http://stackoverflow.com/a/23436125)

-## Getting Started
+## Example

-### Setting up your environment

-Setting up your environment should be fairly simple.
-The Coroutines project provides both a Maven plugin and an Ant plugin.
-Gradle users can make use of the Ant plugin through Gradle's Ant interface.

-You'll need to set up your environment such that

-1. your code makes use of the "user" module
-1. your build system calls the instrumenter on your classes when you compile

-#### Running Maven as your build system?

-If you're using Maven, setting up should be fairly straight forward.
+### Setup

+The project relies on bytecode instrumentation to make your coroutines work.
+Both Maven and Ant plugins are provided to instrument your code.
+Although your code can target any version of Java from Java 1.4 to Java 8, the Ant and Maven plugins that instrument your code will require Java 8 to run.

+**Maven Instructions**

+In your POM...

-First, add a dependency to the "user" module.
+First, add the "user" module as a dependency.
 ```xml
 <dependency>
     <groupId>com.offbynull.coroutines</groupId>